 Although the daily life of the College is rooted within the Catholic tradition, all members of the College are welcome to use the Chapel privately or, in consultation with the Dean, for other events.
-Each term an Anglican Eucharist is celebrated for Anglican members of the College.
+Twice each term an Anglican Eucharist is celebrated for those who wish to attend.